Badgerfang/WoLApp/README.md

 For example create a file called computers.txt with the following content

 ~~~~~~
-* A test computer that will never to woken up
+* A test computer that will never wake up
 TestComputer 11:11:11:11:11:11
 Computer01 00:FF:21:95:FF:DB
 ~~~~~~